 The bill amends the Arkansas Code regarding the classification of theft offenses, specifically enhancing the penalties for the theft of postal packages.
-It introduces a new classification for theft of a postal package that is removed from the curtilage of a residential structure or from a delivery vehicle at any point during the delivery route, categorizing it as a Class C felony if the value of the package exceeds $5,000.
-This addition aims to address the growing concern over package theft, particularly as more consumers rely on home deliveries.
+It introduces a new classification for theft of a postal package that is removed from the curtilage of a residential structure or from a delivery vehicle at any point during the delivery route, categorizing it as a Class C felony if the value of the package is above a specified threshold.
+This addition aims to address the growing concern over package theft, particularly as online shopping increases.

-Additionally, the bill removes the previous classification of postal package theft as a Class D felony, thereby increasing the severity of the offense.
+Additionally, the bill removes previous language that classified the theft of postal packages as a Class D felony, thereby elevating the seriousness of this offense.
 The changes reflect a legislative intent to deter theft of postal packages by imposing stricter penalties, thereby enhancing the protection of personal property delivered to residences.
-Overall, the bill seeks to strengthen legal repercussions for individuals who engage in the theft of postal packages, aligning with broader efforts to combat property crimes in the state.

 Statutes affected: